EricRDGS/Project-Landing-Page-Quest-001/README.md

 ## 👍 Acknowledgments

-My thanks go to the devquest course, without the professors I wouldn't be solving this challenge or learning about programming
+My thanks go to the devquest course, without the professors I wouldn't be solving this challenge or learning about programming.